NU-CEM/Group_wiki/using_aims.md

 ```
 sc_init_iter 10
 ```
 This restarts the SCF with the unconverged density after the 10th cycle.
 Helps in converging problems when the k-grid sampling is not very dense.
+I have also found that using this helps converge calculations for spin systems where `spin none` is used.
 ## Electronic band structure analysis

 1. Spin-orbit coupling: The keyword `include_spin_orbit non_self_consistent` must be included in the `control.in`.
 Aims prints both scalar-relativistic values and the spin-orbit-coupled values in band***.out files for each path segement.